damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 We are excited to ship [**Subgroups** in GitLab 9.0](#subgroups), another huge step in furthering collaboration.
 This powerful new paradigm of groups within groups allows for truly team-based and team-first collaboration in even very large organizations with many different departments.
 We're on a [mission](/strategy/#mission) to enable **everyone to contribute**.
 GitLab 9.0 continues to help break down silos in your organization so that indeed everyone there can contribute.

+We've continued improve **code review and code collaboration** in GitLab since 8.0, including features such as merge when pipeline succeeds (8.3), code diffs (8.4, 8.5, 8.7, 8.10, 8.15 ), a conflict editor (8.11, 8.13), merge request versions (8.12), blocking merge until discussions resolved (8.14), toggling approvals (8.16), as well as squash and merge (8.17).
+Many of these and other features involve the merge request widget.
+So in 9.0, we are [revamping the design of that widget](#merge-request-widget-usability) to accomodate the many existing and upcoming features that integrate with it.

 <!-- more -->